Linguistic areas of the Americas: Overview

-The languages of the Americas often can be grouped together into linguistic areas or Sprachbunds (also known as convergence areas).
+The languages of the Americas often can be grouped together into linguistic areas or sprachbünde (also known as convergence areas).
 The linguistic areas identified so far deserve more research to determine their validity.
 Knowing about Sprachbunds helps historical linguists differentiate between shared areal traits and true genetic relationship.
 The pioneering work on American areal linguistics was a dissertation by Joel Sherzer, which was published as Sherzer (1976).

 Lyle Campbell (1997) lists over 20 linguistic areas, many of which are still hypothetical.

 Note: Some linguistic areas may overlap with others.